-Clyntahn's treatment of anyone even remotely associated with the Wylsynns is this for Duchairn, who comes to view voting for the invasion of Charis as his own.
+- Clyntahn's treatment of anyone even remotely associated with the Wylsynns is this for Duchairn, who comes to view voting for the invasion of Charis as his own.

+- It takes a lot to turn a declaration of Holy War into an afterthought.
+Clyntahn pulls it off with his purge of the Wylsynns' Circle of reformers.
 How Firm A Foundation also shows that this has become an In-Universe Moral Event Horizon, as it cements Clyntahn's status as a complete monster to anyone who isn't plain ignorant or as fanatical as Clyntahn himself.

 - The books are quite long and could use a little tightening.
 One example would be the jargon-laden, plodding opening chapter of How Firm A Foundation which is about a ship getting fighting to avoid running aground in a storm; it really contributes nothing to the plot, though it revisits two minor side characters and shows off Weber's knowledge of sailing.

-The later books also show spelling errors, characters called by one name when the narrative clearly means another, occasional confusion between Charis, Chisholm, and Corisande and a changing in the name of Hektor Aplyn-Ahrmahk's duchy from Darcos to Darcos Sound.
+- The later books also show spelling errors, characters called by one name when the narrative clearly means another, occasional confusion between Charis, Chisholm, and Corisande and a changing in the name of Hektor Aplyn-Ahrmahk's duchy from Darcos to Darcos Sound.

 - The first five books contain the story that Weber had originally planned for book one.
 Then the material for book two took four more.
 He's openly stated that he's deliberately dragging things out to put his kids through college.